quangthangisme/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
-Unable to create temporary database file.
+Some data entries are invalid or corrupted.
     * 2a1.
-TC displays an error message: `"Could not create temporary working file.
-Please check disk permissions and space."`

-      Use case ends.

-* 3a.
-Some data entries are invalid or corrupted.
-    * 3a1.
 TC skips the invalid entries and logs them in a logfile.
-    * 3a2.
-TC displays a warning message: `"Some entries were invalid and have been skipped.
-Please check the log file for details."`
+    * 2a2.
+TC displays a warning message.
-    * 3a3.
+    * 2a3.
 TC continues loading valid entries.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

-* 3b.
+* 2b.
 TC encounters duplicate entries.
-    * 3b1.
+    * 2b1.
 TC keeps the existing entries and logs the duplicates in a logfile.
-    * 3b2.
-TC displays a warning message: `"Duplicate entries found.
-Original entries preserved."`
+    * 2b2.
+TC displays a warning message.

-      Use case resumes at step 4.
+      Use case resumes at step 3.

-**Use case: Export Database to Directory**
+**Use case 22: Export Database to Directory**

 **MSS**

 1. User enters export command with directory path.
 2. TC creates a timestamped directory within the specified path.
 3. TC copies current database into timestamped directory.
-4. TC displays success message: `"Exported to <pathname> successfully!"`
+4. TC displays success message.

    Use case ends.

 **Extensions**

 * 1a.
 Directory path is empty.
     * 1a1.
-TC displays an error message: `"Directory path cannot be empty."`
+TC displays an error message.
     * 1a2.
 TC prompts user to enter a new directory path.
     * 1a3.
 User enters new path.

       Use case resumes at step 2.

 * 1b.
 Directory path contains invalid characters.
     * 1b1.
-TC displays an error message: `"Invalid pathname!
-Directory path contains invalid characters."`
+TC displays an error message.
     * 1b2.
 TC prompts user to enter a new directory path.
     * 1b3.
 User enters new path.